Virginia Military Institute: Students

 Prospective cadets must be between 16 and 22 years of age.
 They must be unmarried, and have no legal dependents, be physically fit for enrollment in the Reserve Officer Training Corps (ROTC), and be graduates of an accredited secondary school or have completed an approved homeschool curriculum.
 The Class of 2022 at VMI had an average high school GPA of 3.70 and a mean SAT score of 1210.

 Eligibility is not restricted to Virginia residents, although it is more difficult to gain an appointment as a non-resident, because VMI has a goal that no more than 45 percent of cadets come from outside Virginia.
 Virginia residents receive a discount in tuition, as is common at most state-sponsored schools.
-Total tuition, room & board, and other fees for the 2008–2009 school year was approximately $17,000 for Virginia residents and $34,000 for all others.
+Total tuition, room and board, and other fees for the 2008–2009 school year was approximately $17,000 for Virginia residents and $34,000 for all others.